 Loyola University Chicago’s Health Sciences Division is comprised of about 980 faculty members and more than 2,200 students who are committed to excellence in health sciences education, practice, and research.

 Our mission is to advance the University’s commitment to a socially just world by developing health care leaders and improving human health through education and research grounded in Jesuit, Catholic values.
 We expect our graduates to lead lives of consequence in the spirit of the Jesuit’s call to become women and men for others, especially for those most in need.

 Our division is comprised of many different departments, institutes, centers, and schools, and I believe that we are only as strong as each of our individual parts.
-All of our units, including the Stritch School of Medicine, Niehoff School of Nursing, biomedical programs of The Graduate School, and our health sciences research enterprise must work collectively to move forward in the ever-changing higher education, research, and health care landscapes.
+All of our units, including the Stritch School of Medicine, Niehoff School of Nursing, biomedical programs of The Graduate School, and Parkinson School of Health Sciences and Public Health must work collectively to move forward in the ever-changing higher education, research, and health care landscapes.